ic3top/Frontend-Mentor/url-shortening/README.md

 ### Continued development

 I definitely have to improve my knowledge in webpack (btw gulp too).
-It took me so long to set up the project and finally start writing code.
+This project inspired me to create a new webpack config (I added it to repo)

 ### Useful resources